nsf-lrose/release-tools/elle/lrose-docker-scripts/docker-container.md

    This should pull the **latest** tag.

 * If you want to test a different image.
-For example ifyou have access to a tar file of the image
+For example if you have access to a tar file of the image

-   `docker import lroze-elle.tgz`
+   `docker import lrose-elle.tgz`

 Verify it is there with `docker images`